tomjoht/documentation-theme-jekyll/mydoc/mydoc_syntax_highlighting.md

 The theme has syntax highlighting specified in the configuration file as follows:

 ```
-highlighter: pygments
+highlighter: rouge
 ```

-You can use another highlighter such as `rouge`.

 The syntax highlighting is done via the css/syntax.css file.
+{% endcomment %}

-## Available Pygments lexers
+## Available  lexers

 The keywords you must add to specify the highlighting (in the previous example, `ruby`) are called "lexers."
-You can search for "pygments lexers" or go directly to [Available lexers](http://pygments.org/docs/lexers/) to see what values you can use.
+You can search for "lexers."
 Here are some common ones I use:

 * js
 * html